adarschwarzbach/Med-Llama-3.2-1B/README.md

 # Medical Llama Fine-Tuning on Google Colab Pro+

-A Jupyter Notebook for fine-tuning the Llama model with medical data using Google Colab Pro+, optimized for GPU.
+A Jupyter Notebook for fine-tuning and benchmarking the Llama model with medical data using Google Colab Pro+, optimized for GPU.

+Compares:
+- Base Model
+- Re-training final layer
+- PeFT
+- BOFT

 ## Features
 - Fine-tune Llama on medical datasets.